xzel23/utility/README.md

 When running your code with exceptions enabled, parameters are checked for invalid null values and an AssertionError will be generated when null is passed for a `@NotNull` annotated parameter.
 The assertion message contains the name of the parameter.

 ## Changes

+### 10.1.0

+- **Logging is done through SLF4J**
+- moved the logging stuff to its own library utility-logging so that you don't need to pull everything unless needed

 ### 10.0.0